LiVanych/umanager/README.md

     ...
     usernameXX

-                                TO DO
+                                TO-DO

-    1) Backup HOME_DIR before deleting of users;
+    1) Backup HOME_DIR before deleting users;

-    2) Choice what will be remove from system after users are deleted: all users files, print jobs, cron jobs or/and at jobs;
+    2) Abillity for choose what will be removed from system when deleting
+       users: all user files, print jobs, cron jobs or/and at jobs;

-    3) Remove any SELinux user mapping for the deleting user's login;
+    3) Remove any SELinux user mappings for the user being deleted;

-    4) Apply changes in the CHROOT_DIR directory and use the configuration files from the CHROOT_DIR directory.
+    4) Apply changes in the CHROOT_DIR directory and use configuration files from the CHROOT_DIR directory.